-Prerequisites: TSL 510 & TSL 520
+Prerequisites: TSL 510 & TSL 520, successful completion of 18 credits in the program and permission of the Dean

 This course provides supervised field experience in a setting appropriate to the student's program and career goals.
-Examples of appropriate experience include (but are not limited to) teaching language courses; assisting an instructor; developing materials or tests; working for a testing, writing, or language learning resource center; and administering language programs.
-The students are expected to work on-site for at least 135 hours; attend two meetings/seminars with their faculty advisor to determine the learning outcomes; and produce appropriate work plans/progress reports/papers as evidence of attaining the specified learning objectives.
+Examples of appropriate experience include (but are not limited to) teaching language courses; assisting a language instructor; developing language teaching materials or tests; managing a writing center or a language learning resource center; assisting with language programs; conducting language testing; conducting or assisting with research into topics relevant to language structure, acquisition, and teaching.
+The students are expected to work on-site for at least 135 hours; when the student is the primary instructor of a course, it may be appropriate to count 2 hours of prep and grading for each hour of face-to-face classroom instruction.
+Students are expected to communicate with the faculty advisor regularly and submit required documentation and projects on time.